Prepositions are one of the main challenges that Spanish students face.

 - Arreglarse para (Get ready for).

-We hope you find this article useful in order to review the topics learned in your Spanish courses, and to better understand the differences between por and para as well as to use these propositions correctly.
+We hope you find this article useful in order to review the topics learned in your Spanish courses in Spain, and to better understand the differences between por and para as well as to use these propositions correctly.

-If you are interested in continuing to learn how to speak Spanish, as well as getting to know the culture, habits and traditions of our country, we invite you to discover our intensive Spanish courses in Valencia.
+If you are interested in continuing to learn how to speak Spanish, as well as getting to know the culture, habits and traditions of our country, we invite you to discover our intensive Spanish courses in Valencia, Spain.
 We look forward to seeing you!